Course Outline

 - Service and vendor architecture choices

-- Topology (Low-Level) Design
+- Low-Level Topology Design

-- Enterprise networks design
+- Enterprise network design

 - LAN/WAN design

-- IP networks design
+- IP network design

 - Security and privacy design